 South Korea’s Han Kang wins 2024 Nobel Prize in literature

+First South Korean to win literature prize praised for ‘her intense poetic prose that confronts historical traumas’.

-South Korean author Han Kang has won the 2024 Nobel Prize in literature “for her intense poetic prose that confronts historical traumas and exposes the fragility of human life”, the Swedish Academy says.
+South Korean author Han Kang has won the 2024 Nobel Prize in literature “for her intense poetic prose that confronts historical traumas and exposes the fragility of human life”.

+Mats Malm, permanent secretary of the Swedish Academy’s Nobel Committee, announced the prize in Stockholm on Thursday.

+Han, 53, is the first South Korean writer to win the Nobel literature prize.

+Malm said he was able to talk to Han by phone.
+She was having an ordinary day and had “just finished supper with her son” when he broke the news to her.

+Nobel committee chairman Anders Olsson praised her “physical empathy for the vulnerable, often female lives” of her characters.

-“Han Kang confronts historical traumas and invisible sets of rules and, in each of her works, exposes the fragility of human life,” the Nobel committee said.
+He said her work “confronts historical traumas and in each of her works exposes the fragility of human life”.

-“She has a unique awareness of the connections between body and soul, the living and the dead, and in her poetic and experimental style has become an innovator in contemporary prose.”

-Her major international breakthrough came with the novel, The Vegetarian.
-Written in three parts it is an unsettling novel in which a woman’s decision to stop eating meat has devastating consequences.

 The 2023 prize went to Norwegian author and dramatist Jon Fosse, who was honoured for “his innovative plays and prose, which give voice to the unsayable”.